probmods/dippl/lectures/03-enumeration.md

 Enumerate(binomial)
 ~~~

-We can view `sample` and `factor` as coroutines for exploring a computation, which are installed by an inference operator.
+We can view `sample` and `factor` as simple 'side-computations' for exploring the main `binomial` computation.
+To make this concrete, let's implement `sample` as an ordinary function that always choose the first element of the support of any random choice.
+We will kick-off this exploration by calling `ExploreFirst`, which simply calls the computation.

 ~~~
 // language: javascript